 Get A Travel Credit Card

-Normally the first year fee is waved and if you spend a certain amount of money in the first one-three months, you get a significant bonus in points.
+Normally the first year fee is waived and if you spend a certain amount of money in the first one-three months, you get a significant bonus in points.
 Hello, free travel money!
 We treat our credit card as if it were our debit card.
 Obviously this takes a lot of discipline, especially because sometimes credit cards seem like free money (but that interest fee definitely is not), so don't do it unless you are absolutely positive you can exercise self-control and pay it off at least biweekly.
 Say we have $1,000 in our checking account.
 We treat our credit card as if the limit is $1,000 (even if it's $20,000).
 Then, we get points for every purchase we make, and we pay off our credit card every few weeks (or days haha).
 That way, you earn money in points for every purchase you make!

 Check out this website to decide which card is right for your travel needs.

 So next time you get that $20 of birthday cash from your grandma, don't run to Starbucks.
 Instead, put that money directly in your travel savings account, and you'll be headed to Bali before you know it!
 And if you still can't resist the urge for the Venti Double Chocolate Chip Frappuccino, then please at least use your travel credit card to earn some free points!
 And don't forget to pay it off...

 If you're planning your trip now, please use these links to look for cheap flights, great hotel deals, and other things to do.
 By using these links you will help us keep the lights on at no extra cost to you!